phuctm97/ntast/README.md

 working with compliant syntax trees in JavaScript.
 However, ntast is not limited to JavaScript and can be used in other programming languages.

-ntast relates to the [unified] and unified-based projects in that ntast syntax trees can be used throughout their ecosystems.
+ntast relates to the [unified] and [unified]-based projects in that ntast syntax trees can be used throughout their ecosystems.

 ## Nodes